parrondo/git-workflow/docs/workflow.rst

 Workflow
 ========

-There are Four kind of brach:
+There are Four kind of branches:

 * Master
 * Development branches (deleted after merge)